Work on *what* to change, not just managing change

 Above is a diagram of Satir’s model of change, which I’ll briefly outline.
 [Steven Smith supplies a longer summary, and Jerry’s and Virginia’s books go into more detail.]

-A foreign element disrupts an old status quo.
-Then we begin to live in chaos, and do not know what will happen next.
+foreign element disrupts an old status quo.
+Then we begin to live in chaos and do not know what will happen next.
 This provokes our feeling unsettled.
-Such chaos continues for an unknown period of time.
+Such chaos continues for an unknown period.
 Eventually, a transforming idea or event allows a period of transition away from chaos, via integration and practice, towards a new status quo.

 To help clarify this model, here are two examples of each of these elements, adapted from Jerry’s book.